-Ivanka Trump to appear before the Jan.
+Ivanka declines to plead the fifth and testifies before Jan.
 6 committee

-President’s eldest daughter fielded texts from lawmakers during riot
+Ex-president’s eldest daughter fielded texts from lawmakers during riot

-Ivanka Trump will appear before the January 6 committee on Tuesday, committee sources revealed, as the panel’s investigation into her father’s role in a violent assault on Congress continues.
+Ivanka Trump appeared remotely before the January 6 committee on Tuesday, committee sources revealed, as the panel’s investigation into her father’s role in a violent assault on Congress continues.

-Three sources with the committee reportedly told NBC News that Ms Trump would appear voluntarily; she has yet to be subpoenaed, and like her husband is giving information to the committee as a personal choice.
-ABC News clarified that her testimony would occur remotely.
+The chairman of the House select committee investigating January 6 confirmed Ms Trump’s appearance to reporters and told Politico that Ms Trump’s testimony was still ongoing as of mid-Monday afternoon with five hours already passed in the session.
+Ms Trump was not subpoenaed, and like her husband is giving information to the committee as a personal choice.

+“She’s answering questions,” said Mr Thompson, who confirmed that Ms Trump had not taken the route of other allies of the former president like John Eastman and plead the 5th to avoid responding to the lawmakers’ questions.

+Jamie Raskin, a Democrat on the panel, declined to comment on her testimony but noted that it was in line with the “vast majority” of witnesses who have chosen to appear before the committee voluntarily.

 Their decisions clash wildly with those of other Trump White House staffers, some of whom have fought back against the committee’s requests for testimony, and the demands of Mr Trump himself who has claimed (falsely) that the committee does not have legal authority and that his allies should not participate in the investigation.